nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                         ⚙ See the "Options" documentation to learn about the "simple shapes" ("simpleshapes") option.

+   "Text" and "Label" Tools

+           Choose a font (from the 'Letters' available on the right) and a color (from the color palette near the bottom).
+You may also apply a bold, and/or an italic styling effect to the text.
+Click on the screen and a cursor will appear.
+Type text and it will show up on the screen.
+(You can change the font, color, and styling while entering the text, before it is applied to the canvas.)

+           Press [Enter] or [Return] and the text will be drawn onto the picture and the cursor will move down one line.

+           Alternatively, press [Tab] and the text will be drawn onto the picture, but the cursor will move to the right of the text, rather than down a line, and to the left.
+(This can be useful to create a line of text with mixed colors, fonts, styles and sizes.)

+           Clicking elsewhere in the picture while the text entry is still active causes the current line of text to move to that location (where you can continue editing it).

+                "Text" versus "Label"

+                        The Text tool is the original text-entry tool in Tux Paint.
+Text entered using this tool can't be modified or moved later, since it becomes part of the drawing.
+                        However, because the text becomes part of the picture, it can be drawn over or modified using Magic tool effects (e.g., smudged, tinted, embossed, etc.)

+                        When using the Label tool (which was added to Tux Paint in version 0.9.22), the text 'floats' over the image, and the details of the label (the text, the position of the label, the font choice and the color) get stored separately.
+This allows the label to be repositioned or edited later.

+                        To edit a label, click the label selection button.
+                        All labels in the drawing will appear highlighted.
+                        Click one — or use the [Tab] key to cycle through all the labels, and the [Enter] or [Return] key to select one — and you may then edit the label.
+(Use they [Backspace] key to erase characters, and other keys to add text to the label; click in the canvas to reposition the label; click in the palette to change the color of the text in the label; etc.)

+                        You may "apply" a label to the canvas, painting the text into the picture as if it had been added using the Text tool, by clicking the label application button.
+(This feature was added in Tux Paint version 0.9.28.)
+All labels in the drawing will appear highlighted, and you select one just as you do when selecting a label to edit.
+The chosen label will be removed, and the text will be added directly to the canvas.

+                        ⚙ The Label tool can be disabled (e.g., by selecting "Disable 'Label' Tool" in Tux Paint Config. or running Tux Paint with the "nolabel" option).

+                International Character Input

+                        Tux Paint allows inputting characters in different languages.
+Most Latin characters (A-Z, ñ, è, etc.) can by entered directly.
+Some languages require that Tux Paint be switched into an alternate input mode before entering, and some characters must be composed using numerous keypresses.

+                        When Tux Paint's locale is set to one of the languages that provide alternate input modes, a key is used to cycle through normal (Latin character) and locale-specific mode or modes.

+                        Currently supported locales, the input methods
+                        available, and the key to toggle or cycle modes, are listed below.

+                           * Japanese — Romanized Hiragana and Romanized Katakana — right [Alt] key
+                           * Korean — Hangul 2-Bul — right [Alt] key or left
+                             [Alt] key
+                           * Traditional Chinese — right [Alt] key or left [Alt] key
+                           * Thai — right [Alt] key

+                        💡 Note: Many fonts do not include all characters for all languages, so sometimes you'll need to change fonts to see the characters you're trying to type.

+                On-screen Keyboard

+                        An optional on-screen keyboard is available for the Text and Label tools, which can provide a variety of layouts and character composition (e.g., composing
+                        "a" and "e" into "æ").

+                        ⚙ See the "Options" and "Extending Tux Paint" documentation for more information.

    "Fill" Tool

            The 'Fill' tool 'flood-fills' a contiguous area of your drawing